Skip to main content

 Dynamic Buyer Personas

-The persona specifies the buyer's voice, personality, opening line, and — critically — their call direction.
-This matters because large language models have deep RLHF conditioning to behave as "helpful assistants."
+The persona specifies the buyer's voice, personality, opening line, and, critically, their call direction.
+Call direction matters because large language models are conditioned by RLHF to behave as "helpful assistants."
 When you need the AI to play someone who received a phone call, that default behavior fights you.

 I solved this with three-layer identity anchoring: